kuhletcg/kuhletcg/_posts/2020-10-16-Simple counter.md

  ## Challenges

-The challenges that I faced is that I didn't know where to start because I haven't done counter before, was clueless about it.
+The challenges that I faced is that I didn't know where to start because I haven't done counter before,I was clueless about it.
 So I had to go to youtube and check the tutorial, at least know I understand something about react.

  ## Solution